 Before solving the continuity and momentum equations, the new fluid compressibilities are calculated and extrapolated.
-After that, the phase-wise velocities are obtained from the extrapolated fluid compressibilities and are used at the next time step.
-Then, a predictor-projection method is used to solve the momentum equation, which splits the pressure gradient to solve a PPE using a FFT methodology.
+After that, the phase-wise velocities are obtained from the extrapolated fluid compressibilities and used at the next time step.
+Then, a predictor-projection method is used to solve the momentum equation, which splits the pressure gradient into an implicit constant-coefficient term and an explicit variable-coefficient term to solve a low-Mach-number PPE using an FFT methodology.

 The VOF methodology has been presented in Section~\ref{sec:interface}.
-The following sections address the rest of the main block of the solution algorithm in order.
-Section~\ref{subsec:scalareqs} discusses how the governing equations for the scalar variables (i.e., species continuity and energy) are solved.
-Then, the methodology to obtain the interface properties is presented in Section~\ref{subsec:phaseequilibrium} and the evaluation of fluid compressibilities, as well as the extrapolation techniques used to obtain phase-wise compressibilities and velocities, are discussed in Section~\ref{subsec:extrapolation}.
-The solution of the continuity and momentum equations is presented in Section~\ref{subsec:contmom}, where a low-Mach-number Poisson equation for the pressure field is developed.
-Finally, Section~\ref{subsec:timestep} provides information on the evaluation of the time step, \(\Delta t\), and some final remarks about the algorithm.
+The following sections address the rest of the main blocks of the solution algorithm in order.
+Subsection~\ref{subsec:scalareqs} discusses how the governing equations for the scalar variables (i.e., species continuity and energy) are solved.
+Then, the methodology to obtain the interface properties is presented in Subsection~\ref{subsec:phaseequilibrium} and the evaluation of fluid compressibilities, as well as the extrapolation techniques used to obtain phase-wise compressibilities and velocities, are discussed in Subsection~\ref{subsec:extrapolation}.
+The solution method of the continuity and momentum equations is presented in Subsection~\ref{subsec:contmom}, where a low-Mach-number Poisson equation for the pressure field is developed.
+Finally, Subsection~\ref{subsec:timestep} provides information on the evaluation of the time step, \(\Delta t\), and some final remarks about the algorithm.